Prinz-Heinrich-Fahrt

-The Prinz-Heinrich-Fahrt (Prince Heinrich Tour, also known as Prince Henry Tour), named after Prince Albert Wilhelm Heinrich of Prussia, was a motorcar contest held from 1908 to 1911 and a precursor to the German Grand Prix.
+The Prinz-Heinrich-Fahrt (Prince Heinrich Tour, also known as Prince Henry Tour), named after Prince Albert Wilhelm Heinrich of Prussia, was a multi day long distance motorcar contest held from 1908 to 1911.
+Due to being the premier motoring event of its time, it can be considered a precursor to the German Grand Prix, even though it was closer to modern day rallying.
 The brother of Emperor Wilhelm II, who had staged a Kaiserpreis for motorcars in 1907 (and for other sports also), was a motoring enthusiast and inventor.

 Only production touring cars with four seats and three passengers were admitted, no specially made racing cars.

 The trophy for the winner was a model car made of 13.5 kg of silver.

-Ferdinand Porsche himself won in 1910.
+Ferdinand Porsche himself won in 1910 with an Austro-Daimler.

 The last event was in 1911, not as contest, but as a touristic event.